mhausenblas/reshifter/docs/strategies.md

 ReShifter supports different backup strategies, including:

-- complete, _raw_ dump: storing the value of every key under the well-known top-level keys such as `/registry` or `/kubernetes.io`.
+- _raw_ dump: storing the value of every key under the well-known top-level keys such as `/registry` or `/kubernetes.io`.
 - _render_ dump: writing the values to `stdout`.
 - _filter_: storing the value of selected (white-listed) keys under the well-known top-level, for example only `deployment` or `service`.